GarciaInes/Scrum-Mastering/Retro/Questions.md

 ### Forward facing
 * What would you prefer happen next time
 * What outcome do you hope to get
+* What is the desired impact?
 * How would you solve this problem next time
 * What would you like to see different about this situation
 * If this situation happens again, how should we react to it?
+* What are our options?
+* What possible futures exist here?

 Decide what to do: ie out of the insights everyone shared, what are highlights/tangible actions each is going to do after leaving the session.
 The value is not just in being present and participate but in the actions the conversation has prompted.